KevCts/sparse_matrix/README.md

 # sparse_matrix
-A library to do solve sparse algebra problems.
+A library to solve sparse algebra problems.

 ## How is it meant to be used ?